Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 For most apartment communities, the summer is the busiest time of year because people want to move when the weather is good.
 The slow season usually occurs in winter, when fewer people want to move due to weather, as well as it being in the middle of a school year.

-The quickest way to see your seasonality is by reviewing the last 12-month period of organic traffic to your community's website in Google Analytics.
-(Here's how to set up an Analytics account.)
+The quickest way to see your seasonality is by reviewing the last 12-month period of organic traffic to your community's website.
 In doing so, you will see visual evidence that clarifies months when demand is high vs. months when it isn't, helping you differentiate between your busy and slow seasons.

 (Note: Seasonality patterns changed significantly over the last few years due to the COVID-19 pandemic.
 The previous 12 months of your community's data may drastically differ from a standard seasonality period.
 So, you could look at years pre-pandemic to get a more accurate assessment of the historical timing of changes in demand your community typically experienced.)